 They ask me why I don’t go to Church during Easter.
 Why I prefer to spend time alone, secluded from others.

-No. I prefer to spend my time away from church, so that I may stay a little closer to the message of God, for what it’s worth.
-I stay away from church to keep my spirit a little less tainted and a little more open to the notion of something truly otherworldly.
+No. I prefer to spend my time not in congregation so that I may remain a little closer to the divine / inspired message, for what it’s worth.
+I stay away from the church to keep my spirit a little less tainted and a little more open to the notion of something truly otherworldly.